Allison Phillips (MA/MSCRP 2007)

 Meredith Bossin (MA/MSCRP 2009)

 Meredith, originally from Houston, Texas, received her B.A. in the History of Art and Architecture from Rice University.
 After a six-month trip to South America, she decided to pursue a degree in Latin American Studies and chose the University of Texas because of the opportunity to get a joint degree in Planning and Latin American Studies.
 The focus of her research is gender issues in the context of international development.
 She volunteered with ProyectArte, a non-profit art program in Buenos Aires, during the summer of 2006 and completed the Civil Society Institute Program in Mexico in the Summer 2007 semester.
-Meredith is currently a Senior Planner for the City of Austin Planning & Development Review Department.
+Meredith is currently Director of Engagement at the Waller Creek Conservancy in Austin, Texas.
 Meredith's M.A.
 Thesis can be viewed online.

 Monica Bosquez (MA/MSCRP 2009)